 - A child age 18 and older who is incapable of self-support and who is dependent upon the injured worker for support

 If your wages are reduced because of a physical limitation related to your injury, you may be paid a TPD wage-loss benefit.
 TPD benefits end when your wages return to at least 90% of your gross weekly pre-injury wages.
 TPD benefits can only be paid up to 5 years for those suffering a loss of earnings capacity on/after July 1, 1991.

 This benefit is for workers who are totally disabled and unable to return to work of any kind, as defined by North Dakota statute.
 To determine whether PTD is appropriate, WSI must consider the following factors: nature of injury, degree of physical impairment, education, work history, wage-earning capacity, and potential for vocational rehabilitation.

 Wage-loss benefits vary, depending upon your average weekly wage.
 In order for you to receive wage-loss benefits, your primary medical provider must provide continual medical verification that you are unable to work.

 Wage-loss benefits are paid at a rate of 2/3s of the pre-injury gross weekly wage.
 The weekly benefit may not exceed the maximum benefit at the time of disability.
 The weekly benefit also cannot exceed the net wages after taxes.

-If you are receiving wage-loss benefits, WSI will periodically mail you an Injured Worker Status Letter (FL214).
+If you are receiving wage-loss benefits, WSI will periodically mail you an Injured Worker Status Letter (FL214) (Not compatible with Apple devices).
 Please complete and submit this letter to WSI immediately upon receipt, as further wage-loss benefits will not be paid to you until we receive this letter.

 If you fail to accurately report any and all wages or work activity, you may face criminal and civil actions for fraud.